huijing/slides/77-jsbangkok-2020/README.md

 - browser calculates the end size based on the different values of `flex-grow`, `flex-shrink` and `flex-basis`
 - This mental model is not easy to wrap your head around, so DevTools can help
 - `flex-basis` is the property many developers misunderstand
-- It is the **starting** point from which the browser calculates the end size
+- it is the **starting** point from which the browser calculates the end size
 - implies the value you input here may or may not end up being the final size, especially if your items are allowed to grow or shrink
 - *highlight 3rd item in flex-auto example, toggle overlay*
 - `flex: initial` resolves to a `flex-grow` value of `0`, a `flex-shrink` value of `1` and a `flex-basis` of `auto`